RetroReversing/retroReversing/pages/leaks/Emerald.md

 ---
 ## Documentation (tako_main_052306.tgz/doc)
-The Doc folder contains some very interesting documentation, this is where the news sources got their headline for the Portable Gamecube.
+The Doc folder contains some very interesting documentation, this is where the news sources got their headline for the **Portable Gamecube** (specifically in the **proj** sub directory).

 The contents of this folder are as follows:
-* cmn
+* **cmn** - Common documentation related to building the project
-* dummy.txt - dummy text file with nothing of importance in it
+* **dummy.txt** - dummy text file with nothing of importance in it
-* hw
+* **hw** - Hardware Documentation
-* index.html - root index.html that redirects to the index of the **web** directory
+* **index.html** - root index.html that redirects to the index of the **web** directory
-* proj
-* spec_legacy
+* **proj** - Project documentation
+* **spec_legacy** - Gamecube flipper hardware documentation
-* sw - software documentation (broadon and nintendo sections are empty but ATI has docs)
+* **sw** - software documentation (Broadon and Nintendo sections are empty but ATI has docs)
-* test - test plan spreadsheets
+* **test** - test plan spreadsheets
-* web
+* **web** - web based documentation including Wiki backup

+### Common Documentation (doc/cmn)
+The files in the folder are as follows:
+* **buildEnv.txt** - How to setup the build environment (e.g environment variables)
+* **buildInternals.txt** - Coming Soon - so nothing of interest
+* **buildNTDGX.txt** - how to build the Nintendo Graphics API (NTDGX) used for Gamecube
+* **codeAndMakefiles.txt** - pretty detailed guide for how to write better C/C++ and Makefiles
+* **log.gz** - just contains a log file with the results of all the builds passing

+The most interesting file in this is probably the log file, although not exactly gripping reading material it can be nice to see the result of the build system running successfully.

+The next most interesting is the **codeAndMakefiles.txt** file which describes what they learned from the messy Dolphin (Gamecube) codebase.
+So they decided to treat all compiler errors as warnings and avoid the use of undefined compiler-specific code.
+Good advice that still holds to C/C++ developers today!

+Also of interest is the uncertainty of what Nintendo was planning, they wanted to support the **NTDGX** API for backwards compatibility with Gamecube but they were not sure if it would still be used by the Wii.

 ### Software Documentation (doc/sw)
 This folder contains three folders but sadly the **nintendo** and **broadon** folders are empty, the only folder with content is the **ati** folder.